-At the elementary level, the FLA.
-STANDARDS for English language arts and mathematics is administered annually for third, fourth, and fifth graders.
-The state determines passing scores for these assessments, and students who do not meet the set performance levels on these assessments shall be evaluated for the nature of the deficiency and provided with targeted instructional support.
-As you will see under MANDARTORY THIRD GRADE RETENTION, the FLA.
-STANDARDS for English Language Arts is directly tied to promotion to the fourth grade.
+At the elementary level, the FSA for English language arts and mathematics is administered annually for third, fourth, and fifth graders.
+The state determines passing scores for these assessments and students who do not meet the set performance levels on these assessments shall be evaluated for the nature of the deficiency and provided with targeted instructional support.
+Please see the MANDARTORY THIRD GRADE RETENTION REQUIREMENTS section for additional third-grade promotion requirements.